econnet/econ/econ-1.0.rst

 Motivated by `pproduct`_, `pnoemployment`_

-.. _`d4`:

-:d4: legal

-The econ values are not specific to a government.
+The `econ`_ values are not specific to a government.
 They need to be compatible with all involved governments.

-The fact that the econ lattice consists of econs, allows each econ to be in a different government.
-The *econ*, natural person or legal person,
-*cares to interact with its government*.

 .. _`d0`: